yathindrakodithuwakku/asgardeo-auth-spa-token-exchange/README.md

 2. Update configuration file `src/config.json` with your app details.

+3. Update the `API_ENDPOINT` value in the home.tsx, with the desired choreo API endpoint.

 **Note:** You need `stsConfig` and `stsTokenEndpoint`additional to the default Asgardeo Auth Client configuration declared in the React SDK Documentation [here](https://github.com/asgardeo/asgardeo-auth-react-sdk#configuration).

 Read more about the stsConfig [here](#STSConfig).